 Email us at: email@example.com

-Co-pilot is available for iOS users, as a free download from the Apple App Store.
-The Android version is in development and will be available in the near future.
+Co-pilot is available for iOS users, downloadable from the Apple App Store.

 Yes!
 Co-pilot communicates with your vehicle using the Telsa API (created by Tesla Inc.).
 The My Tesla password you provide is sent directly to the Tesla Inc's API server to authenticate and grant a secure token used for all subsequent API calls.
 The password is never saved by the app and never stored on Co-pilot servers.